Research

 Research Motivation

-We observe that the self-organization of many simple and deformable elements creates a rich variety of physical adaptation in nature in a bottom-up manner.
-These examples exist on multiple scale lengths from embryonic cells to fish schools.
+The self-organization of many simple and deformable elements creates a rich variety of physical adaptation in nature in a bottom-up manner.
+These examples exist on multiple scale lengths; from embryonic cells to fish schools.
 Conversely, we follow a top-down approach to build robotic mechanisms to realize predefined designs that are optimized for certain tasks and environments.

 I believe that the novel physically adaptive robots exist in the space that combines these two complementary design approaches.
-While soft deformable materials and self-assembling systems would allow us to explore unprecedented robotic forms and functions in a bottom-up manner, top-down control and machine learning methods would achieve repeatability and programmability of these novel systems.
+While soft deformable materials and self-assembling systems allow us to explore unprecedented robotic forms and functions in a bottom-up manner, top-down control, automation and machine learning methods enable repeatability and programmability of these novel systems.
 My research focuses on developing the tools and platforms to investigate this search space.

 The depiction of a robot used to be not much different than an aluminum toaster for a long time.
 Inspirations from biology changed this outlook and introduced soft and deformable materials to robot designs.
-With the advances in materials research, now we can easily fabricate and functionalize such materials and build robots that demonstrate tasks that were not possible with conventional industrial robots.
-I always look at biology to find inspiration for the morphological design and functional variety for my robots.
-I benefit from the viscoelastic deformation of soft materials to build robots that demonstrate examples of bio-inspired sensing, locomotion, and manipulation.
+With the advances in materials research, now we can easily fabricate and functionalize such materials and build robots that perform tasks, which are not possible for conventional robots.
+I benefit from the viscoelastic deformation of soft materials to build robots that have application potential in manipulation, sensing, and locomotion.

 The common principles of physically adaptive manipulators establish a balance between damping, forces, precision, and compliance.